-The expansion of the internet lies parallel to the explosion of the child pornography market.
+The expansion of the internet lies parallel to the explosion of the child sexual abuse material market.

 The most shared child abuse file is currently being seen on over 2.5 million unique IP addresses.